ChonkBagel2/market_app/README.md

-# shops_app
+# Market App

-A new Flutter project.
+This a complete app created using Flutter for front-end and Firebase REST API for backend.

 ## Getting Started